openhab/openhab-docs/developers/prerequisites/osgids.md

 ### 1. Service Component Description

 This is the XML component description.
-This file is located in the *OSGI-INF* folder and is named *consumer.xml*:
+This file is located in the *OSGI-INF* folder and is named *consumer.xml*.

+    Note!
+Please keep in mind that the Service Component Description might be automatically generated using SCR Annotations like @Component, @Reference,
+    @Activate, @Deacticate and etc that are supported e.g. in Apache Felix.
+Currently these annotations are not used in the openHAB project, so please ignore examples where they are used.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>